Editor’s note: We’ve made some updates since this post was published. Learn about the new Salesforce CRM and Asana integration.

-Asana is much more than a simple task and project management tool; it can also be used for specific internal functions, like bug tracking and applicant tracking.
+Asana is much more than a simple task and project management tool; it can also be used for specific internal functions, like bug tracking, applicant tracking, and setting up pipelines.
 Since our launch, we’ve received a lot of positive feedback from teams and businesses that rely on Asana as a lightweight tool for customer relationship management (CRM).

 When using Asana for CRM, customers become the Task or Project (or even a Tag).
 Teams are able to keep a record of every interaction–from generating leads to maintaining relationships with loyal customers–in the notes and comments section.

 People use Asana in all kinds of creative ways.
 Several companies have told us how much they love using Asana as a lightweight solution for Customer Relationship Management, or CRM.
 Here’s a little about what works for them.

 Depending on the number of customers you work with at a time, and the complexity of your customer lifecycle, there are two main ways to set up Asana: